-UNSEALED BID - An unsealed written offer conveyed by letter, telegraph or other means.
+UNSEALED BID - An unsealed written offer conveyed by letter, email, or other means.

-VENDOR - A person or business who desires to enter into a contract with the State.
+VENDOR - An individual or business who desires to enter into a contract with the State.

 VOUCHER - A claim for reimbursement of funds resulting from an expenditure related to official State business.